Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds

-Once the work of Joyce \cite{JoyceWC} is complete, the following conjecture will be a consequence of a more general theorem after proving that some axioms are satisfied. \begin{conjecture} For any smooth projective surface $S$, in $\check{H}_{*}\big(\mathcal{N}^{N}_0\big)$ we have for all $n,N$
+Once the work of Joyce \cite{JoyceWC} is complete, the following conjecture will be a consequence of a more general theorem after proving that some axioms are satisfied. \footnote{Joyce has made his work \cite{JoyceWC} publicly available and the necessary assumptions from \cite[§5]{JoyceWC} have been checked in \cite[Thm.
+A.4]{bojkoquot}.
+This makes the Corollary below and all the results depending on it into a theorem.
+To emphasize the timeline of the development of the subject, I keep it as a conjecture in this work.} \begin{conjecture} For any smooth projective surface $S$, in $\check{H}_{*}\big(\mathcal{N}^N_1\big)$ we have for all $n,N$

-for some $[\mathcal{M}_{np}^{\textnormal{ss}}]_{\textnormal{inv}}\in \check{H}_2(\mathcal{N}^{N}_0)$. \end{conjecture} We again construct the vertex algebra on topological pairs and the \textit{$L$-twisted} vertex algebra. \begin{definition} Define the data $\big(\mathcal{P}_S, K(\mathcal{P}_S), \Phi_{\mathcal{P}_S}, \mu_{\mathcal{P}_S}, 0, \theta^L_{\mathcal{P}_S}, \tilde{\epsilon}^{L,N}\big)$, $\big(\mathcal{P}_S, K(\mathcal{P}_S), \Phi_{\mathcal{P}_S}, \mu_{\mathcal{P}_S}, 0, \theta_{\mathcal{P}_S}, \tilde{\epsilon}^{N}\big)$ as follows:
+for some $[\mathcal{M}_{np}^{\textnormal{ss}}]^{\inv}\in \check{H}_2(\mathcal{N}^N_1)$. \end{conjecture} We again construct the vertex algebra on topological pairs and the \textit{$L$-twisted} vertex algebra. \begin{definition} Define the data $\big(\mathcal{P}_S, K(\mathcal{P}_S), \Phi_{\mathcal{P}_S}, \mu_{\mathcal{P}_S}, 0, \theta^{L,N}_{\mathcal{P}_S}, \tilde{\epsilon}^{L,N}\big)$, $\big(\mathcal{P}_S, K(\mathcal{P}_S), \Phi_{\mathcal{P}_S}, \mu_{\mathcal{P}_S}, 0, \theta^N_{\mathcal{P}_S}, \tilde{\epsilon}^{N}\big)$ as follows:

-\begin{itemize} \item $K(\mathcal{P}_S) = K^0(S)\times \Z$. \item Set $\mathfrak{L} = \pi_{2\,*}(\pi_S^*(L)\otimes \mathfrak{E})\in K^0(\mathcal{C}_S)$.
-Then on $\mathcal{P}_S\times \mathcal{P}_S$ we define $ \theta_{N, \textnormal{ob}}=(\theta)_{1,3}-N\Big(\mathfrak{U}\boxtimes \pi_{2\,*}(\mathfrak{E})^\vee\Big)_{2,3} $, where $\theta= \pi_{2,3\,*}\big(\pi^*_{1,2}(\mathfrak{E})\cdot\pi^*_{1,3}(\mathfrak{E})^\vee\big)$ and
+\begin{itemize} \item $K(\mathcal{P}_S) = K^0(S)\times \ZZ$. \item Set $\mathfrak{L} = \pi_{2\,*}(\pi_S^*(L)\otimes \mathfrak{E})\in K^0(\mathcal{C}_S)$.
+Then on $\mathcal{P}_S\times \mathcal{P}_S$ we define where $\theta= \pi_{2,3\,*}\big(\pi^*_{1,2}(\mathfrak{E})\cdot\pi^*_{1,3}(\mathfrak{E})^\vee\big)$ and

-\item The symmetric forms $\tilde{\chi}: (K^0(S)\times \Z)\times (K^0(S)\times \Z)\to \Z$, $\tilde{\chi}^L: (K^0(S)\times \Z)\times (K^0(S)\times \Z)\to \Z $ are given by \item The signs are defined by $\tilde{\epsilon}_{(\alpha,d),(\beta,e)} =(-1)^{\chi(\alpha,\beta)+Nd\chi(\beta)}$ and $\tilde{\epsilon}^L_{(\alpha,d),(\beta,e)} =(-1)^{\chi(\alpha,\beta)+Nd\big(\chi(\beta)-\chi(L\cdot\beta)\big)}$. \end{itemize} We denote by $(\hat{H}_*(\mathcal{P}_S),\ket{0}, e^{zT}, Y_N)$, resp. $(\tilde{H}_*(\mathcal{P}_S),\ket{0}, e^{zT}, Y^L_N)$ the vertex algebras associated to this data and $(\check{H}_*(\mathcal{P}_S),[-,-]_N)$, resp. $(\mathring{H}_*(\mathcal{P}_X),[-,-]^L_N)$ the corresponding Lie algebras.
+\item The symmetric forms $\tilde{\chi}^N: (K^0(S)\times \ZZ)\times (K^0(S)\times \ZZ)\to \ZZ$, $\tilde{\chi}^{L,N}: (K^0(S)\times \ZZ)\times (K^0(S)\times \ZZ)\to \ZZ $ are given by \item The signs are defined by $\tilde{\epsilon}^N_{(\alpha,d),(\beta,e)} =(-1)^{\chi(\alpha,\beta)+Nd\chi(\beta)+de}$ and $\tilde{\epsilon}^{L,N}_{(\alpha,d),(\beta,e)} =(-1)^{\chi(\alpha,\beta)+Nd\big(\chi(\beta)-\chi(L\cdot\beta)\big)+de}$. \end{itemize} We denote by $(\hat{H}_*(\mathcal{P}_S),\ket{0}, e^{zT}, Y^N)$, resp. $(\hat{H}^L_*(\mathcal{P}_S),\ket{0}, e^{zT}, Y^{L,N})$ the vertex algebras associated to this data and $(\check{H}_*(\mathcal{P}_S),[-,-]^N)$, resp. $(\check{H}^L_*(\mathcal{P}_X),[-,-]^{L,N})$ the corresponding Lie algebras.
 We now consider the map